starknet-io/starknet.js/www/docs/guides/automatic_cairo_ABI_parsing.md

 It enables on-the-fly typechecking and autocompletion for contract calls directly in TypeScript.
 Developers can now catch typing mistakes early, prior to executing a call on-chain, thus enhancing the overall DAPP development experience.

+## Supported Cairo ABI-s

+Please take a look on the Abi-Wan [documentation](https://github.com/keep-starknet-strange/abi-wan-kanabi#cairo-versions) for a list of supported Cairo ABI-s.

 ## Usage

 First, you need to wrap your ABI in a array and export it as a `const`.